- Rates & Property

 Find out what is considered ‘too noisy’ and how to take action if there is a noise problem in your area.

-Excessive noise is any noise that is under human control and loud enough to unreasonably interfere with the peace, comfort and convenience of anyone living here.
+Excessive noise is any noise that is under human control that 's loud enough to unreasonably interfere with the peace, comfort and convenience of anyone living here.

-However, it doesn’t include every day activities such as lawn mowing, as long as these are carried out at a reasonable hour.
+It doesn’t include every day activities such as lawn mowing, as long as these are carried out at a reasonable hour.

-If the problem persists, phone us 24 hours on Queenstown - 03 441 0499 or Wanaka - 03 443 0024.
+If the problem persists, phone us 24 hours on 03 441 0499 (Queenstown) or 03 443 0024 (Wānaka).Close

-- We'll send out a noise control officer to assess the complaint
+We'll send out a noise control officer to assess the complaint.

-- If we find people are creating excessive noise, we'll issue a verbal or written notice (This notice is valid for 72 hours) to reduce the noise to a reasonable level (most people will cease excessive noise at this stage)
+If we find people are creating excessive noise, we'll issue a verbal or written notice (this notice is valid for 72 hours) to reduce the noise to a reasonable level (most people will cease excessive noise at this stage).

 Noise problems can often be avoided with a little consideration for your neighbours.
 There is no permit that allows you to make a noise, but there are a few simple things that are good to keep in mind: